Visitors wowed as Okinawa aquarium becomes world's first to exhibit giant oceanic manta ray | The Japan Times

 “I’m so lucky to be able to visit the only such exhibit in the world,” said 32-year-old Yosuke Inagaki from Mie Prefecture joyfully.

-Until recently it had been thought that the two species of manta ray commonly referred to as “manta” were only one species, known as oniitomakiei, or the giant oceanic manta ray.
+Until recently it had been thought that the two species of manta ray commonly referred to as “manta” were only one species, known as oniitomakiei.

 However, in 2009 it was confirmed that there are in fact two separate varieties.
-At that time, it was decided that the name oniitomakiei would be used to refer only to the larger variety, while the smaller was named nanyōmanta, or the reef manta ray.
+At that time, it was decided that the name oniitomakiei would be used to refer only to the larger variety, while the smaller was named nanyōmanta.

 This section features topics and issues from Okinawa covered by The Okinawa Times, a major daily in the prefecture.
 The original article was published on Nov.
 28.